status-im/status-mobile/src/quo/README.md

 # Best practices

-- Desing components atomically and compose them into bigger components.
+- Design components atomically and compose them into bigger components.
 - Do not export individual atoms, only components.
 This way we can limit design system to be used in too many way which can creating disjointed experiences.
 - Avoid external margins for atom components, it can be added on the wrapper